agr17/hackudc-electrodatos/CONTRIBUTING.md

+If you have made it this far, first of all, thank you!
-All work must have an __associated Issue__, in order to be able to trace it back.
+In this project all work must have an __associated Issue__, in order to be able to trace it back.

 1. Initialize git-flow:
 ```sh